tomrockdsouza/mrjob-ssp/README.md

 ### Overview

-Welcome to the repository for the MRJob library, designed for Hadoop streaming with Python to perform Frequent Pattern Mining.
+This is my program to perform frequent pattern mining using MRJob Library.

+This project is one of my coursework for the Subject Scalable Systems Programming at National College of Ireland.

 This code is particularly useful for analyzing the Madrid Airbnb dataset, which can be downloaded [here](https://www.kaggle.com/rusiano/madrid-airbnb-data?select=listings_detailed.csv).

 Ensure you save the downloaded file in the same folder as the code.

 ### Prerequisites